Hoboken Four: Expansion to a quartet

 In September 1935 the 3 Flashes decided to audition for the Major Bowes Amateur Hour, a radio show that encouraged listeners to vote for their favorite act either by calling the station or sending a postcard.
 The act that gained the most votes won the opportunity to go on a road tour with one of Major Bowes' touring companies.
 Sinatra also decided to audition as a solo singer.
 While the trio and the singer were accepted separately, Major Bowes felt it wouldn't do to promote two acts from the same town and put them together as a quartet which he renamed the Hoboken Four.
 According to another version of the story, it was Sinatra's mother, Dolly, who persuaded the trio to accept Sinatra as a permanent member.

 Appearing on the September 8, 1935 program, broadcast from the Capitol Theater in New York City, the quartet was introduced by Major Bowes as "singing and dancing fools".
 When asked to introduce themselves, each of the 3 Flashes cited their places of work, "when they were not out of work".
 When it was Sinatra's turn, Tamburro joked, "This feller here has never worked at all".
 Sinatra said, "I'm Frank.
 We're looking for a job.
 How about it?
 Everyone that's ever heard us, likes us.
 We think we're pretty good".

 The group sang "Shine" by the Mills Brothers, and Sinatra performed "Night and Day" by Cole Porter.
 The group won the contest hands down; it was claimed that over 40,000 calls were received, the biggest response in the program's history.
 The following month, the group appeared in two short films produced by Major Bowes, The Nightclub and The Big Minstrel Act.
 In the latter film, the singers wore blackface.
 The shorts aired at Radio City Music Hall.

-The Hoboken Four returned to compete several times on the Major Bowes Amateur Hour, calling themselves by different names each time, including the Seacaucus Cockamamies, the Bayonne Bacalas, the Jive Four, and the Jolly Jersey Gypsies of Song.
+The Hoboken Four returned to compete several times on the Major Bowes Amateur Hour, calling themselves by different names each time, including the Secaucus Cockamamies, the Bayonne Bacalas, the Jive Four, and the Jolly Jersey Gypsies of Song.
 They won each contest.
 During his live performance at the Sands in 1966, Sinatra said that Major Bowes had to change the name to fool other contenders and the audience from realizing it was the same winning group competing against a fresh pack of amateurs.
 Sinatra often joked about the dozens of names his group was given and how Major Bowes kept rigging the show for them to win.